 The Hundred Days

-Napoleon Bonaparte’s rule resulted in significant changes not only in France but in Europe in general.
+Napoleon Bonaparte’s rule led to significant changes not only in France but also in Europe as a whole.
 Following the Napoleonic Wars, the Congress of Vienna 1814–1815 was held by leading European nations to establish a new governmental structure and order for Europe.
-The Bourbon dynasty, led by Louis XVIII, was to be restored to the throne as part of the Congress of Vienna’s plan to reestablish a new French Empire within the borders of old France.
-During his long and lonely days on Elba, Napoleon carefully observed and examined every bit of information he acquired about Congress’s efforts to forge the new European order, which, as it appeared, was not appealing to the French.
+The Bourbon dynasty, led by Louis XVIII, was to be restored to the French throne as part of the Congress of Vienna’s plan to reestablish a new French Empire within the borders of old France.
+During his long and lonely days on Elba, Napoleon carefully observed and examined every bit of information he acquired about Congress’s efforts to forge the new European order, which was not appealing to the French people.

 Napoleon correctly assumed that the reduction of his French Empire would result in unrest among the French people.
-On the other hand, it would encourage wider public support and create a favorable situation for his return.
+He could turn this into public support for his return.

-Napoleon’s plan materialized on February 26, 1815, when he managed to escape from Elba with about 1,000 men.
-He arrived in Golfe-Juan, on the French mainland, in just two days.
+Napoleon’s plan materialized on February 26, 1815, when he successfully escaped from Elba with approximately 1,000 men.
+Napoleon arrived in Golfe-Juan, on the southern French coast, in just two days.
 Within four days, King Louis XVIII was informed of Napoleon’s escape.

 Timeline of Key Events During Napoleon’s Hundred Days